genestack/user-docs/docs-rework/overview/navigating-the-ui/metadata-editor.md

 # Metadata Editor

-The Metadata Editor is the central interface for working with study, sample, and data metadata in ODM.
-It is where you go to read the metadata associated with a study and, if you have curation permissions, to edit and validate it.
+The Metadata Editor is the central interface for working with a study's metadata in ODM: the study itself, its samples, libraries, and preparations, and the data files and attachments linked to it.
+It is where you go to read that metadata and, if you have curation permissions, to edit and validate it.

 ## Getting there